Describing the Albertina is challenging. Is it an art museum inside a palace? Or a palace inside an art museum? The happy answer is…both.

 Which is why most of the Albertina collection is inevitably and unfortunately not on show.
 Besides, many of the older, precious items are too fragile for permanent display.

-What you do get to see depends on when you go; after several visits, I’ve come to really appreciate the mix of exhibitions put on by the Albertina.
+What you do get to see depends on when you go.
+And, after several visits, I’ve come to really appreciate the mix of exhibitions put on by the Albertina.

 You have what you might call exhibitions featuring the global stars of historical, modern and contemporary art: the headliners that get all the press and visitor interest.
-Your Bruegels and Basquiats.
+Bruegel and Basquiat.
+Rembrandt and Roy Lichtenstein.

-(Not to mention themed events like one on renaissance etchings.)
+(Not to mention themed events like Renaissance drawings from the Netherlands.)

 The permanent exhibition is a treat, as are the staterooms.
-So the special exhibitions form the delicious icing on a particularly tasteful, well-framed cake.
+So these special exhibitions form the delicious icing on a particularly tasteful, well-framed cake.

 (I made up the word Albertinian, but it sounds plausible.)

-An entrance ticket* for the Albertina includes the exhibitions within.
-Upgrade options include a joint ticket with the Albertina Modern.
+An entrance ticket* for the Albertina includes the staterooms, the permanent exhibition and the special exhibitions within.

 Some tips:

-- Before you go in, walk along the raised front for a perfect view of the State Opera House and a nice view across the Burggarten to the Neue Burg wing of the Habsburg’s Hofburg palace complex
+Before you visit the Albertina, walk along the front for a raised view of the State Opera House and a nice view across the Burggarten park to the majestic Neue Burg wing of the Habsburg’s Hofburg palace complex.

-- Fans of the movie Before Sunrise should also look for the Albrecht monument on the small open area in front of the main entrance.
-Jesse and Céline sat below this equestrian statue in one of the final scenes
+Fans of the movie Before Sunrise should also look for the Albrecht monument on the small open area in front of the main Albertina entrance.
+Protagonists Jesse and Céline sat on the steps below this equestrian statue in one of the movie’s final scenes.

 How to get to the Albertina

-The museum is very central, sitting behind the Hofburg , close to the ancient Augustinerkirche church, and above the Albrechtsbrunnen wall fountain.
+The museum is very central, sitting between the Hofburg palace complex and the State Opera House, close to the ancient Augustinerkirche church, and above the Albrechtsbrunnen wall fountain.
 You pass it, for example, on my suggested self-guided walking tour of Vienna.

 Subway: nearest stations are around 4-6 minutes away on foot.
 Go to Stephansdom (U1 and U3 lines) or Karlsplatz (U1, U2 and U4 lines).